Chinese medicine is a rich medical system that has existed in some form for more than 3,000 years.

-The earliest-found writings, on pieces of tortoise shells and bone, date back to the Shang Dynasty (15th to 11th centuries BC).
-Foundational Chinese medicine texts date back to the Han Dynasty (206 BCE to 220 ACE).
-These ancient writings describe a medicine that focused on the circular movement of qi (氣, qì, pronounced “chee”, air or vapor) and xuè (血, “shui”, blood).
-Ill health is understood as stagnation, deficiency or the improper movement of qì or xuè, and may result in an imbalance of yīn（陰）and yáng (陽).
+The earliest-found writings, on pieces of tortoise shells and bone, date back to the Shang Dynasty (15th to 11th centuries BCE).
+Foundational Chinese medicine texts date back to the Han Dynasty (206 BCE to 220 CE).
+These ancient writings describe a medicine that focused on the circular movement of qi (氣, qì, pronounced “chee,” air or vapor) and xuè (血, “shui,” blood).
+Ill health is understood as stagnation, deficiency, or the improper movement of qì or xuè, and may result in an imbalance of yīn（陰）and yáng (陽).

-These disharmonies were understood in terms of concepts that are very different from the conceptual basis of Occidental medicine, which focuses on ideas about disease that center on a linear sequence of adverse events leading to a frank state of pathology that was not only observable but also tangible.
-Over several millennia, Chinese medicine has evolved into a sophisticated medical system with its own understanding of anatomy, physiology, pathology and therapeutics.
+These disharmonies were understood in terms of concepts that are very different from the conceptual basis of Western medicine, which focuses on ideas about disease that center on a linear sequence of adverse events leading to a frank state of pathology that was not only observable but also tangible.
+Over several millennia, Chinese medicine has evolved into a sophisticated medical system with its own understanding of anatomy, physiology, pathology, and therapeutics.

 In the 19th century, Chinese people migrated to the United States to work on the transcontinental railroad and the California Gold Rush.
 With them came Chinese medicine, which was then practiced exclusively in Chinese communities.
-In China in the 1950’s and 60’s, the Chinese government codified Traditional Chinese Medicine, which had formerly been practiced by local healers who had verbally passed their knowledge on through generations.
-Chinese medicine remained relatively unknown to the American public until the early 1970’s.
+In China in the 1950s and ’60s, the Chinese government codified Traditional Chinese Medicine, which had formerly been practiced by local healers who had verbally passed their knowledge on through generations.
+Chinese medicine remained relatively unknown to the American public until the early 1970s.